phetsims/sun/doc/Checkbox.md

 * "checked" + [accessibleContextResponseChecked]
 * "unchecked" + [accessibleContextResponseUnchecked].

-Additionally, since the accessibleHelpText is not focusable, it is accessed on-demand by the user when they read through the descriptions with cursor keys.
+Additionally, since the *accessibleHelpText* is not focusable, it is accessed on-demand by the user when they read through the descriptions with cursor keys.
+The on-demand nature of access and delivery means as a designer you can focus on scaffolding and context needs.
+Brevity is still important, but less important than the brevity needs for the name and the context responses.

 ### Checkbox Design Examples
 #### Greenhouse Effect: